artemis-sbs/map_start_project/README.md

-# map_start_project
+# Step two

-A starter Project for creating maps with the tiled map editor
+The map is moved to a folder